Glif 6th, Grada

 Lah’kort lifted a hand to his mother, threatening to strike her.
 ‘Neg’an would never betray me and do what I have forbidden!’

 ‘I have!’
-Stars screamed over the crowd.
+Stars cried over the crowd.
 Annanyn hugged her tighter, flaring her gills at the Har’py as Stars continued.
 ‘I am in love with Fabecutt!
 And I love our berr!
 Tarr is not yours!
 Farfah berr is made from kosson!’

 Face twisted with rage, Lah’kort forgot his mother and lunged in Stars’ direction; he threw Sken aside and charged at the caravan guards, who cut him off.
-He looked about them nervously and stepped back before he took a deep breath and grinned.
+He looked about them furiously and stepped back before he took a deep breath and grinned.
 ‘That’s alright, Neg’an.
 I forgive you.
 Come back now, and I’ll let the child live….
 If it’s a zelkin.
 I could do with another daughter.’

 Ka’harja felt his stomach churn and he gagged.
 He couldn’t believe what he’d just heard; he’d only half-believed Stars when she’d talked about Lah’kort but… seeing him in person….